mrhorin/suggestrap/README.md

   {"id":5, "age":28, "name":"Jane"}
 ]
 ```
-3. When an user types a value into a target form, suggestrap replaces a wildcard, a part of the JSON URL, with the value.
-For example, if the JSON URL is 'https://example.com/json/users/%QUERY' and the input value is 'ja', suggestrap genetates 'https://example.com/json/users/ja' and then requests a JSON file to the server.
-After that, the server generates a JSON with the value and then returns it.
+3. After an user has typed a value into the target form, suggestrap replaces the wildcard, a part of the URL, with the value.
+For example, if the URL is 'https://example.com/json/users/%QUERY' and the input value is 'ja', suggestrap generates 'https://example.com/json/users/ja' and then requests a JSON file to the server.
+After that, the server generates the JSON file and then returns it.
-4. Since suggestrap received the JSON, it genarates a suggestion element next to the target form element from the JSON.
+4. Since suggestrap received the JSON, it genarates a suggestion element next to the target form element using the JSON.

 ## Example